-The Toronto Star recently listed China’s Urumqi as one of the Top Ten worst places to live in the world.
+The Toronto Star listed China’s Urumqi as one of the Top Ten worst places to live in the world in 2008.
 The reason?
 Pollution.
 The list prompted my strangely fond memories of coughing and spluttering through winter in Urumqi while teaching English there between 2005 and 2006.

 By Alison Bate